Piano Concerto in G major (Ravel): I. Allegramente

 The first movement, in G major, is in 2/2 time.
 It opens with a single sharp whip-crack, followed by an exposition that contains five distinct themes.
 Orenstein says of them that the first suggests a Basque folk melody, the second the influence of Spain, and the other three derive from the idiom of jazz.

 The development section – "a lively romp" – is followed by a cadenza-like passage leading to the recapitulation.
 Where a cadenza might be expected in such a concerto movement, Ravel writes three: first for harp, then for the woodwind, and finally for the piano; the last of these draws on the fifth theme of the exposition.
 An extended coda concludes the movement, bringing back some of the material from the development section and finishes with a series of descending major and minor triads.

 II.
 Adagio assai

 The slow movement, in E major, is in 3/4 time.
 In contrast with the preceding movement, it is a tranquil subject of Mozartian serenity written in ternary form.
 Ravel said of it, "That flowing phrase!
 How I worked over it bar by bar!
 It nearly killed me!"
 The first theme is presented by the piano, unaccompanied.
-Ravel said he took as his model the theme from the Larghetto of Mozart's Clarinet Quintet, but in an analysis of the work published in 2000 Michael Russ comments that whereas the Mozart melody unfolds across 20 bars, Ravel builds an even longer – 34-bar – melody, without repeating a single bar.
-The musicologist Michel Fleury calls the opening an "extended monologue in the style of a stately Sarabande", and remarks that it derives "its curiously hypnotic character" from the rhythmic discrepancy between the 3/4 time signature of the melody in the right hand and the 3/8 signature of the accompaniment.(The score, however, shows the lower staff not in 3/8 but, like the upper staff, in 3/4 time, with eighth notes beamed in pairs and not in threes.)
+Ravel said he took as his model the theme from the Larghetto of Mozart's Clarinet Quintet, but in an analysis of the work published in 2000, Michael Russ comments that whereas the Mozart melody unfolds across 20 bars, Ravel builds an even longer – 34-bar – melody, without repeating a single bar.
+The musicologist Michel Fleury calls the opening an "extended monologue in the style of a stately Sarabande", and remarks that it derives "its curiously hypnotic character" from the rhythmic discrepancy between the 3/4 time signature of the melody in the right hand and the 3/8 signature of the accompaniment.
+(The time signature in the score, however, is nowhere 3/8, but instead is 3/4 in all staves throughout, reinforced by consistent beaming of quavers in pairs.)

 After thirty bars – about three minutes in a typical performance (Note: In the recordings by Zimerman, Michelangeli, Argerich and Rogé mentioned above, the flute enters at 3m 2s, 3m 3s, 3m 1s and 3m 10s respectively.) – the solo flute enters with a C♯ and oboe, clarinet and flute carry the melody into the second theme.
 There follows a more dissonant episode, imbued with what Fleury calls a slight sense of trepidation; the orchestra plays slowly ascending chord progressions while the piano part consists of "iridescent harmonies".
 The cor anglais [English horn] reintroduces the opening theme beneath the piano's "delicate filigree in the high register".